Switcheo/carbon-bootstrap/README.md

 bash <(wget -O - https://raw.githubusercontent.com/Switcheo/carbon-bootstrap/master/scripts/create-keys.sh)
 ```

-You'll need to fund your accounts and then run a few more commands to link your validator subaccounts and promote your node to a validator.
+You'll need to fund your accounts and then run a few more commands to promote your node to a validator.
 Follow all instructions printed from the output of the above script carefully.

 #### ii) Manual key creation